 What's the minimum order quantity for Portuguese clothing factories?

 It varies by factory size and product type.
 Specialist workshops accept 20-100 units per style.
 Mid-size factories typically require 100-500.
 Large export-oriented factories want 500-2,000+.
 The 50-unit floor exists, but only at small workshops or with longer lead times.
-Network aggregators like Texteis.org also support sub-100 MOQs by routing across multiple factories.
+The Portugal Clothing Factory group can route sub-100 briefs to specialist factories in the network.
 See our MOQ in Portugal guide for negotiation tactics.

 How long does clothing production take in Portugal?

-Total production time from tech pack to shipped order typically runs 16 to 24 weeks, split across 5 phases: preparation, quoting, sampling, bulk production, and shipping.
-For a new style with a new factory, expect 4 to 6 months minimum.
-Established brands working with familiar partners can compress this to 10 to 14 weeks.
+Total production from tech pack to shipped order runs 16 to 24 weeks for a new style with a new factory, across 5 phases: preparation, quoting, sampling, bulk production, and shipping.
+Established brands with familiar partners compress this to 10 to 14 weeks.
 Add 2 to 3 weeks for the August slowdown if your timeline crosses it.
 See our clothing production lead times in Portugal guide.

 Are Portuguese clothing factories more expensive than Asian manufacturers?